top of page

 Urban Structures (ComPaRe)

-The project Complex Participatory Reconstruction of Urban Structures is funded by the European Union through the program "Erasmus+ Cooperation Partnerships" and managed by the Department of Construction and Environment of the University of Continuing Education Krems.
+The project Complex Participatory Reconstruction of Urban Structures is funded by the European Union through the program "Erasmus+ Cooperation Partnerships" and managed by the Research Lab Sustainable Cultural Heritage of the University for Continuing Education Krems.
 The project, which will run over three years, deals with the development of teaching methods and didactic tools to cope with the complex task of reconstruction of destroyed historical centers.

 The aim of the project is to provide the region and the city of Accumoli (as a model case) with tools and methods to improve their resilience and to rebuild the destroyed visible and invisible structures, involving local and regional actors and, above all, civic engagement.
 The citizens of these small towns and municipal staff currently lack the necessary socio-cultural skills and broader awareness.
 In addition, the project aims at lifelong learning activities that promote active citizenship and citizen participation in processes of holistic reconstruction of complex urban and regional structures in case of natural and man-made disasters.